 Australian Volunteers for International Development

 Australia’s overseas volunteer program, Australian Volunteers for International Development, has a one-stop entry point to Australian volunteering.
-See www.australianaidvolunteers.gov.au [external website].
+See www.australianaidvolunteers.gov.au [external link].

 Becoming a volunteer

 A wide range of professional skills are needed to contribute to development across the globe.
 The sectors most commonly requested by overseas partners are listed below, but can include others depending on priorities and needs.
 Most assignments require qualifications and demonstrated professional experience.